Go Data Types

 Integer types in Go are divided into two categories:

-values.
-Declared using the
+- Declared using the int family of types

-2. Unsigned Integers: Can store only non-negative values
+- Can store only non-negative values (zero and positive numbers)

 Signed Integer Types